7.1 Family Placement Statement of Purpose |

 - Post approval, foster carers must undertake training as part of their development;

-- Annual Home Reviews are carried out by the Service;
+- Annual Home Reviews are carried out by the Family Placement Service;

-- Retention of foster carers is crucial and to this end the Family Placement Service provides good supervision, a comprehensive training programme, a range of activities to show recognition and appreciation of foster carers and their families along with participation in the service development.
+- Retention of foster carers is crucial, to this end the Family Placement Service provides regular supervision, a comprehensive training programme, a range of activities to show recognition and appreciation of foster carers and their families along with participation in the service development.

 Recruitment